AxelFritz2/AxelFritz2/README.md

 ### Hi there 👋

 🙋🏻‍♂️Hi !
-My name is Axel and I'm a 22 years old Data Scientist Junior from Paris
+My name is Axel and I'm a 23 years old Data Scientist Junior from Paris

 👨🏻‍💻 Currently working on LLMs at [Nexialog Consulting](https://www.nexialog.com)

-📓 Student in data science and financial modeling at Paris 1 Panthéon Sorbonne University
+📓 Student in data science and Machine Learning at Paris 1 Panthéon Sorbonne University

 👁️ Interested in Deep Learning, LLMs and Python development